siggame/Cadre/errorCodes.md

 ## NONE: 0

 A return code of 0, as expected, is *not* an error.
-This should happen when a client plays and the game ends without any errors.
+This should happen when a client plays a game, and the game ends without any errors.

 ## 20-40

-Error in this range are client side errors relating to the client code failing, and *probably* not the competitor's fault.
+Errors in this range are client side errors relating to the client code failing, and *probably* not the competitor's fault.

 ## AI_ERRORED: 42

-This should be what happens when a competitor's AI code breaks.
+This should be what happens when a competitor's AI code breaks, because their code threw an uncaught exception.